5 Good Budget Gaming Ergonomic Office Chairs 2017

 Between blogging during the day and gaming during my free time I sit in my chair at least 50 hours a week.
-For me, good ergonomics are important.
+At one point, I tried to save a little money by going with something cheap.
+Over time, I realized that I could work harder and more comfortably if I found a good office chair that was ergonomic.

-In the short-run, you might spend a little bit more but in the long-run, you'll be better off with an ergonomic chair that lasts longer and doesn't cause you any pain.
+In the short-run, you might be hesistant to spend a little bit more.
+However, in the long-run, you'll be better off with an ergonomic chair that lasts longer and doesn't cause you any pain.
+In addition, there are several budget-friendly chairs that fall into this category.
+I'll list some of my favorites below.

 A Good Under $200 Ergonomic Mesh Gaming Chair